yt-project/yt/doc/source/visualizing/plots.rst

 Viewing Plots
 -------------

-YT uses an environment neutral plotting mechanism that detects the appropriate matplotlib configuration for a given environment, however it defaults to a basic renderer.
+yt uses an environment neutral plotting mechanism that detects the appropriate matplotlib configuration for a given environment, however it defaults to a basic renderer.
 To utilize interactive plots in matplotlib supported environments (Qt, GTK, WX, etc.) simply call the ``toggle_interactivity()`` function.
 Below is an